alintulu/Run3ScoutingAnalysisTools/README.md

-This repository creates jet-level ntuples for training flavour jet tagging with ParticleNet (originally created for the "Jet tagging using the Run3 Scouting data" hackathon 8th-11th Nov 2021).
+_This repository creates jet-level ntuples for training jet flavour tagging with ParticleNet.
+It was originally created for the "Jet tagging using the Run3 Scouting data" hackathon on November 8-11 2021.
+The instructions were updated on June 2 2022 for more completeness._

 # Start here

-Every step described in this README has be tested on lxplus only.
+Please note that every step described in this README has be tested on lxplus only.

 There are three main steps to the full worflow:

 1. [Creating the ntuples](#creating-the-ntuples)
 2. [Training the network](#training-the-network)